Azure/azure-sdk/docs/policies/reviewprocess.md

 ## Sequence of events
 Depending on the nature and scope of the client library work being done, the sequence of events to follow when engaging with the architecture board will follow one of two paths.
 If you are unsure which path applies to the work you are doing, you should consult with a language architect for guidance.

-### 1 New libraries, large feature work, and/or core pipeline changes
+### 1 New libraries, large feature work, and/or pipeline changes

 Our common goal is to create a great developer experience on Azure.
-New libraries provide an opportunty to dramatically improve that experience by working closely with the architecture board.
+New libraries provide an opportunity to dramatically improve that experience by working closely with the architecture board.
 Talking about designs in a group results in better APIs, facilitates mutual learning, and helps get everyone on the same page for what we consider a consistent design.
 The reviews are not a gate, but a fundamental process for designing good APIs.

-It's critical that library owners engage with the architecture board early enough to allow time for fixes and, sometimes significant API redesign based on discussion.
+It's critical that library owners engage with the architecture board early enough to allow time for fixes and (sometimes significant) API redesign based on discussion.
 New libraries and/or large feature work should be discussed in an architecture board meeting three times:

-1. **Informational** - The first is purely informational/educational getting the board up to speed with the features that are coming.
+1. **Informational** - The first is purely informational/educational to enable the board to get up to speed with the library / new features that are coming.
 This allows for early feedback and will potentially affect the service design.
 High level topics such as API namespaces, function names, and types will be suggested in this first discussion.
 See [What to prepare for the initial discussion](#what-to-prepare-for-the-initial-discussion) below.
 2. **Review** - The second is to propose and review the overall API shape in the core languages (.NET, Java, Python, and TypeScript) with an eye towards consistency.
 Occasionally, questions arise in the review for one language that will impact the implementation in other languages as well.
 For this reason, it is encouraged that all languages are scheduled for review in the same board meeting or in board meetings within a 7 day period.
 Ideally these reviews happen before most of the coding work has been done to implement the APIs.
 This should be done before the first public preview.
 3. **Signoff** - The third is a final API signoff.
 All languages must be signed off before any are released as GA.
 When there have been limited changes made to the API since the second review, architects may choose to sign off over email without the need for a full meeting.